restforce/restforce/README.md

 ### Logging/Debugging/Instrumenting

-You can easily inspect what Restforce is sending/receiving by setting `Restforce.log = true` and/or updating the logger
+You can easily inspect what Restforce is sending/receiving by updating the log level and logger

 ```ruby
 Restforce.log = true